Human rights in Tibet: Hostility towards Western missions and churches

 According to Hsiao-ting Lin, it was neither 'anti-imperialism' nor 'patriotism' – contrary to what is asserted by the 'standard' Chinese historical narratives – that led the Tibetans to expel the Western missionaries, but "the fact that Tibetan religious and political figures were desperate to prevent any possible intrusion into their local interests and privileges by Christian authorities."

 Reforms

 According to supporters of the Tibetan Government in Exile, the 13th Dalai Lama banned capital punishment in 1913 as part of his reforms, making Tibet one of the first countries to do so.
-This is acknowledged by Sir Charles Bell, a friend of the Dalai Lama's, with the reservation, however, that "the punishment for deliberate murder is usually so severe that the convict can hardly survive for long."
+This fact is acknowledged by Sir Charles Bell, a friend of the Dalai Lama, with the following reservation, "the punishment for deliberate murder is usually so severe that the convict can hardly survive for long."

-Historian Alex C. McKay notes that isolated cases of capital punishment did take place in later years, such as the death of one Padma Chandra and the execution of a youth involved in stealing the western Tibetan administrator's horse.
-McKay also stresses the fact that corporal punishment continued to be inflicted for numerous offenses and often proved fatal.
+Historian Alex C. McKay notes that isolated incidents of capital punishment occurred in later years, such as the death of a man named Padma Chandra and the execution of a youth who was involved in the stealing of the western Tibetan administrator's horse.
+McKay also stresses the fact that corporal punishment continued to be inflicted for numerous offenses and it was frequently fatal.